 Section 508 Best Practices Webinar

-This series of webinars will address a variety of issues associated with ensuring federal agencies have the knowledge they need to meet their obligations under Section 508.
+This series of free webinars will address a variety of issues associated with ensuring federal agencies have the knowledge they need to meet their obligations under Section 508.
 The sessions are 90 minutes in length.
 Real-Time captioning and Video Sign Language Interpreter are available for each session and will be broadcast via the webinar platform.

 A telephone option for receiving audio is also available (non-toll free number).

-Senior Accessibility Specialist U.S. Access Board
+Senior Accessibility Specialist, U.S. Access Board